 Elena Giral

-With no time wasted on introductions of two architecture titans to a room filled with young architects, Karlsson moderated the first live conversation between Norman Foster and Shigeru Ban.
-Karlsson began with localisation, emphasizing the use of the term as a “buzzword”, whereas the reality is more challenging than it seems: local supply chains broken by conflict, the need for training local people consuming the limited time needed to implement the relief systems.
+With no time wasted on introducing two architecture titans to a room filled with young architects, Karlsson moderated the first live conversation between Norman Foster and Shigeru Ban.
+Karlsson began with localisation, emphasizing using the term as a “buzzword”.
+In contrast, the reality is more challenging than it seems: local supply chains are broken by conflict, and the need for training local people consumes the limited time needed to implement the relief systems.

 “(A safe and dignified shelter) would be one that would give me privacy when I needed it as a family, but a sense of community.
 And not an isolated community.
 A community that was integrated into the bigger picture of that locality.”